-The Plan's duties with respect to health information about you

-The Plan is required by law to maintain the privacy of your health information and to provide you with this notice of the Plan's legal duties and privacy practices with respect to your health information.
+The Plan's duties with respect to health information about you notice of the Plan's legal duties and privacy practices with respect to your health information.
 If you participate in an insured plan option, you will receive a notice directly from the Insurer.
 It's important to note that these rules apply to the Plan, not East West Bank as an employer - that's the way the HIPAA rules work.
 Different policies may apply to other East West Bank programs or to data unrelated to the Plan.